HackathonUG2k19/ECE_Rocks/README.md

 ===================

 You just need to make sure you have Node.js installed.
-Open the Hackathon directory in your terminal and run
+Open the IIITOLX directory in your terminal and run

     $ npm install   // To install all the dependencies